zetronboy/ASCII-Pinball/README.md

 ## Physics - Collision
 When the ball hits a wall its velocity (delta-x, delta-y) is adjusted by a modifier.
 The collide() method will try to simiate bouncing off the surface.

+popup bumbers redirect back the direction the ball is traveling

 ## debugger
 Tou can use the keyboard to adjust game parameters angle of the playfield.